ycm-core/YouCompleteMe/README.md

 ### The `g:ycm_key_invoke_completion` option

 This option controls the key mapping used to invoke the completion menu for semantic completion.
-By default, semantic completion is trigged automatically after typing `.`, `->` and `::` in insert mode (if semantic completion support has been compiled in).
+By default, semantic completion is triggered automatically after typing `.`, `->` and `::` in insert mode (if semantic completion support has been compiled in).
 This key mapping can be used to trigger semantic completion anywhere.
 Useful for searching for top-level functions and classes.